 Treatment depends on severity of symptoms.
 If you think you may have ciguatera poisoning:

-If other symptoms are present, call the Carolinas Poison Center at 1-800-222-1222 for further treatment advice.
+If other symptoms are present, call NC Poison Control at 1-800-222-1222 or chat from this site for further treatment advice.